mariohernandez/mariohernandezio/src/blog/vitejs.md

   * `outDir`: Defines the App's output directory.
   * `rollupOptions`: This is Vite's system for bundleing code and within it we can include neat configurations:
     * `input`: The directory where we want Vite to look for our files.
 Here's where the **path** and **glob** imports we added earlier, are being used.
 By using `src/**/**/*.css`, we are instructing Vite to look three levels deep into the `src` directory, and find any file that ends with **.css**.
-    * `output`: The destination for where our CSS code will be compiled (`dist/css`), and the file names should retain their original names.
+    * `output`: The destination for where our CSS code will be compiled (`dist/css`), and the file names should retain their original names (`assetFileNames: 'css/[name].css'`).
 This allows the removal of the random 8 digit string from file names.

 Now if we run `npm run build` again, the output should be similar to this: